Operation and Maintenance

 Refuse Disposal and Policy on Sustainable Practices: As part of its Policy on Sustainable Practices the University has adopted the following waste diversion goals:

-See: UC Policy on Sustainable Practices: Section 'F': Recycling and Waste Management
+See: UC Policy on Sustainable Practices: Section 'F': Zero Waste

 Hazardous Waste Disposal.
 Refuse Disposal does not include the task of hazardous waste disposal.
 Hazardous waste disposal is the responsibility of the Facility office of Environmental Health and Safety although that office may contract the OMP department to handle hazardous waste.
 Hazardous waste includes infectious and toxic waste, chemicals, and radioactive elements that cannot be handled by regular refuse disposal procedures.